opsschool/curriculum/networking_201.rst

 Here we passed the bare minimum required to initiate an HTTP session to a remote web server, and it responded with HTTP data, in this case, telling us that the page we requested is located elsewhere.

+Note that the port you're connecting to might the port for HTTP, but it could be something other than an HTTP daemon running.
+Nothing prevents a service from running on a port other than it's usual one.
+In effect, you could run a SMTP daemon on port 80, and an HTTP daemon on port 25.
+Testing TCP connections with telnet would verify TCP operation, but you still would not have a working web server on port 80.
+Since the scope of this section is focused only on the networking aspect, see the other sections of OpsSchool for troubleshooting daemon operation and Linux troubleshooting.

 iproute / ifconfig
 ------------------